 In contrast, if you are running Dynamic Ads then this is an important message, meaning that you have provided the incorrect product IDs in your feed.

 If the product Content IDs in your feed don't match the one identified by the Facebook Pixel ID, then you’ll need to fix how you create the Content IDs in a feed marketing tool - such as WakeupData 🙋♀️

 By using our software, you should be able to extract the correct Product IDs from your eCommerce platform.
 Check the interview with one of our customers about how offering feed management helped with delivering the right data for Google & Facebook.

 Error 7: 'Error due to Lack of Traffic'

 This means that your pixel is very new and you still need to wait from a few hours to see the pixel data in the Events Manager.
 If your site is new and there’s no traffic, you'll need to get your team onboard and browse through the site yourselves to get the pixel to register traffic!
 On the Pixel Helper, a green check like the one below indicates that it’s working.

-We hope this article has given you some insight into the setting up of your Facebook pixel, and provided some solutions regarding how to troubleshoot some of the most common issues.
+We hope this article has given you some insight into the setting up of your Facebook pixel, and provided some solutions regarding how to troubleshoot a few of the most common issues.

 If you have any questions about the Facebook pixel, Facebook should have detailed explanations on any further issues.
 Also, don't hesitate in reaching out to us if you have any questions about Facebook pixel, Dynamic Ads or product feeds.

 Want to learn more about Dynamic Ad campaigns?
 Check out our free Facebook Dynamic Ads ebook, which takes you through the How's, Why's and What's of running effective, optimized campaigns which build revenue.